player-03/advanced-layout/README.md

 1. Define your layout using convenience functions.
 (See [LayoutCreator](#using-layoutcreator).)
 2. Take a pre-built layout, and make it scale.
 (See [LayoutPreserver](#using-layoutpreserver).)

-If you're switching from OpenFL's Layout library, [click here](#switching-from-openfls-library).

 Installation
 ============